PDRs4All XVIII. JWST-NIRCam Photometric properties of protoplanetary disks in the Orion Nebula Cluster: Introduction

 \section{Introduction}

 Most of the stars and planetary systems form in clusters alongside massive stars \citep{lada_embedded_2003}.
 This includes the Solar System \citep{adam_2010}.
-Thus, to properly study the early evolution of stars and planetary systems one should focus on typical star-forming regions that are irradiated by UV photons emitted by massive stars.
-One of the closest representatives of such regions is the Orion Nebula, located at a distance of 390 pc \citep{maiz_apellaniz_villafranca_2022}.
+Thus, to properly study the early evolution of stars and planetary systems one should focus on typical star-forming regions that are irradiated by ultraviolet (UV) photons emitted by massive stars.
+One of the closest representatives of such a region is the Orion Nebula, located at a distance of 390 pc \citep{maiz_apellaniz_villafranca_2022}.
 It is illuminated by a compact group of massive stars, the Trapezium, whose main UV source is $\theta^1$ Ori C \citep{simondiaz_2006_trapezium}.
-The first images of this region with the Hubble Space Telescope (HST) enabled the discovery of a wide variety of objects such as brown dwarfs, young stellar objects, protoplanetary disks, and Herbig-Haro objects \citep{odell_discovery_1993, odell_1994_proplyds, McCaughrean1996, luhman_initial_2000, bally_2000}.
-One of the most striking discoveries was the existence of {\sl proplyds} \citep{odell_discovery_1993}, which are young stars surrounded by a protoplanetary disk embedded in a cocoon of neutral gas, surrounded by a bright teardrop-shaped ionization front pointed toward the UV source.
-This discovery stimulated theoretical work that proposed that the morphology of proplyds is due to the external photoevaporation process, triggered by the UV radiation from the massive stars in the ONC \citep{johnstone_1998, storzer_photodissociation_1999, adams_photoevaporation_2004}.
-The far-UV photons (FUV, photons with energies $6<E<13.6$~eV) reach the disk surface, heat and dissociate molecules, producing a photodissociation region (PDR).
-The thermal temperature of the gas in the PDR exceeds the escape velocity, causing the gas to be removed from the disk in the form of a thermal wind, that is then ionized by the Extreme-UV photons (EUV, photons with $E>13.6$~eV).
-This process removes material from the disks, impacting their total mass and their potential to form planets.
-Observations of the ONC at sub-millimeter wavelengths indeed show that the disks exposed to harsh UV fields are dust-mass depleted.
+The first images of this region with the Hubble Space Telescope (HST) enabled the discovery of a wide variety of objects such as brown dwarfs, young stellar objects (YSOs), protoplanetary disks, and Herbig-Haro objects \citep{odell_discovery_1993, odell_1994_proplyds, McCaughrean1996, luhman_initial_2000, bally_2000}.
+One of the most striking discoveries was the existence of {\sl proplyds} \citep{odell_discovery_1993}, which are young stars surrounded by a protoplanetary disk embedded in a cocoon of neutral gas, surrounded by a bright teardrop-shaped ionization front (IF) pointed toward the UV source.
+This discovery stimulated theoretical work that proposed that the morphology of proplyds is due to the external photoevaporation process, triggered by the UV radiation from the massive stars in the Orion Nebular Cluster \citep[ONC;][]{johnstone_1998, storzer_photodissociation_1999, adams_photoevaporation_2004}.
+The far-UV (FUV) photons (photons with energies of $6<E<13.6$~eV) reach the disk surface and heat and dissociate molecules, producing a photodissociation region (PDR).
+The thermal temperature of the gas in the PDR exceeds the escape velocity, causing the gas to be removed from the disk in the form of a thermal wind that is then ionized by the extreme-UV (EUV) photons (photons with $E>13.6$~eV).
+This process removes material from the disks, impacting their total mass and the potential of them to form planets.
+Observations of the ONC at submillimeter wavelengths indeed show that the disks exposed to harsh UV fields are dust-mass depleted.
 Less massive disks are found closer to the Trapezium \citep{mann_submillimeter_2010, mann_alma_2014}, and the disks are more compact than those in low-mass star-forming regions, such as Lupus and Taurus \citep{eisner_protoplanetary_2018}.